 Not feeling the Xubaz?
 You can buy a much more stylish version here.

 Planning on skipping the shower for a while?
 No judgment here, but if you’re going to sit next to me on a plane, I’d prefer that you’d at least be dressed in Icebreaker’s Bodyfit line of merino wool hiking wear, available for men and women.
 (Shirts start at $55.)
 The shirts, constructed of several breathable layers, are odor-resistant.
 This doesn’t mean you can forgo washing forever and expect to smell like a spring morning.
 But if you’re faced with a string of long flights and stopovers or embarking on a camping or hiking expedition, an Icebreaker shirt is a good bet.

 A Wrap That Blocks the Sun

-Running out of sunscreen on the road can be a serious crisis, especially for those who just about burn under florescent lights.
-A great back-up product—or, alternately, a product that adds additional armor to your sun-care regime—is the Sun Wrap by Coolibar.
+Running out of sunscreen on the road can be a serious crisis, especially for those who just about burn under fluorescent lights.
+A great backup product—or, alternatively, a product that adds additional armor to your sun-care regime—is the Sun Wrap by Coolibar.
 It has a 50-plus ultraviolet protection factor (UVP), as well as long sleeves and a flowy front.
 This wrap is sized for women.
-But for men we recommend Nike’s Sun Protect Cap which also has UVP.
+But for men, we recommend Nike’s Sun Protect Cap which also has UVP.

 Pants That Turn Into Shorts